 Q: Do I have to recycle my mercury thermostat?

 A: Yes, New York State has had a disposal ban on mercury thermostats since 2005, it is illegal to throw your mercury thermostat in the trash.

 Q: How and where do I recycle my mercury thermostat?

 A: Currently, the Thermostat Recycling Corporation (TRC) collects and recycles mercury thermostats under its voluntary program.
 Be sure your technician or contractor removes and manages your thermostats in accordance with the New York Mercury Thermostat Collection Act.
 A listing of mercury thermostat collection sites will be made available beginning in July 2014.
-Until then, please visit the TRC website under the Links Leaving DEC's Website section on the right-hand side of this webpage or check with your local municipality and the Department's HHW Collection Programs for mercury thermostat recycling locations.
+Until then, please visit the TRC website under the Links Leaving DEC's Website section on the right-hand side of this webpage or check with your local municipality for mercury thermostat recycling locations.